Summer School HISSEMA

 Part 1 Germany and the European Union:

-- The Performance of the European Monetary Union (EMU-20): Issues, Disputes, Outlook
+- The political mechanisms of the European Union

 - Welfare State in the German Social Markt Economy